What Matters Most?

 They stripped the bark off our apple tree, the one my boys had climbed until they grew too big for its slender branches.
 Yearling bucks rubbed their budding antlers against the apple tree’s trunk to scratch the uncontrollable itch of new growth.
 They left the tree weeping sap, vulnerable to opportunistic infections.

-I communed with the Rose Deva, and the Devas of my garden, my family, and my home.
-The truth was undeniable — a compassionate laser cutting through to the heart of the matter.
+In communing with the Rose Deva, and the Devas of my garden, family, home, and neighbourhood, the truth was undeniable — a compassionate secateur cutting through to the heart of the matter.

 When any element of an ecology is out of harmony with the whole, it undermines the health and vitality of the entire ecology.
 Rose bushes whose natural vitality has been bred out of them can no longer contribute to the vibrant life of a garden.
 Deer driven out of their habitat by human disregard trample and destroy in their attempts to forage for food.
 A family oriented around one person’s needs and desires, at the expense of everyone else’s, cannot flourish.

-That weekend, I dug up the dead rose bushes, and buried them in the compost.
-Determined that the new garden would grow in harmony with its surroundings, I chose heirloom roses, some of which have been around as a species for hundreds of years.
+That weekend, I dug up the trampled rose bushes and buried them in the compost.
+Determined that the new garden would grow in harmony with its surroundings, I chose heirloom roses, some of which have been around for hundreds of years.
 Once established, they are all but indestructible.
 Unlike hybrids, which are as finicky as greyhounds, these are roses in their (mostly) natural state — vigorous, untameable, vibrantly alive.

 Their flowers were small, shaggy, old-fashioned looking.
-They exuded a perfume that filled my garden with an otherworldly scent like musky angels with petals for wings.
-Best of all, they flourished happily in my garden, needing very little beyond sun, rain, love, and an occasional pruning.
+They exuded a perfume that filled my garden with an otherworldly scent like musky, thick-stemmed angels sporting bushy leaves, stiletto thorns.
+Deep-rooted, they flourished in my garden, drawing everything they needed from the soil, requiring little else beyond sun, rain, love, and an occasional pruning.

 Instead of spending hours working in my garden each evening, I now had time — to write, to cook my boys their favorite meals, to drive them and their friends to the beach or to the lake for an after-dinner swim, to listen to their stories and their unburdened hearts.

-Over the next couple of years, those roses grew into towering thickets that even the deer could not penetrate.
+Over the next couple of years, those roses grew into towering thickets dense with thorns that even the deer could not penetrate.
 They formed a sheltering boundary that made my garden magical — a place out of time where, on long summer evenings, I read, wrote, dreamed a new life for myself and my sons.
-My boys grew tall too; their world expanded to embrace wider horizons than the small town in which they had grown up.
+My boys grew taller too; their world expanded to embrace wider horizons than the small town in which they had grown up.

 My older son moved halfway across the world to teach English in China.
 I finished my novel, which was published internationally.
 My younger son traveled with me on book tours, where he met people who lived very different lives than anything he’d ever experienced in his Canadian hometown.
-He returned from these adventures with a new sense of his place in the world, an expanded vision of the possibilities life had to offer.
+He returned from these adventures with a new sense of his place in the world, an expanded vision of the possibilities life so generously offered.

 I’ve never created another rose garden — or any garden, really.
-My body is aging, and I conserve my energy for that which nurtures wholeness in my life.
-These days, my love affair with roses blossoms on the beach trails near my home, where wild roses mingle their perfume with the brine of sea air in the summer.
+I am old now, and conserve my energy for that which nurtures beauty, health, kindness and joy in my life, without taxing my body beyond its capacities.
+These days, my love affair with roses blossoms on beach trails near my home, where wild roses mingle their perfume with the brine of sea air each summer.

 Sustainability, devotion, wholeness — these are the touchstones that guide my choices and form the path beneath my feet.
-I welcome into my world, and the world of my business, that which brings greater harmony and wholeness.
+I welcome into my world that which remains itself in the face of all that would shape it into something other than its own being.
+I tend and befriend the what harmonizes with the ecology of my world.
 Everything else I bless with love, knowing that it does not belong with me.

 Living and doing business in this way requires discernment.
 It also calls for willingness to embrace and act on the truth of my heart, no matter what.
-The gifts of choosing from this center include the miracle of a business culture that supports me and everyone in the world of my business to live joyfully and to thrive.
-A culture that contributes to the wholeness and healing of our world.
+The gifts of choosing from this center include the miracle of a business culture that, for forty years, supported me, my family, and everyone in the world of my business to live joyfully and to thrive.
+A culture that contributed to the wholeness and healing of our world.